bokamix/star-wars-application/README.md

 The application performs queries to https://swapi.co/.

-main.js is the version of the code after conversion by Babel. original code you can find on main-beforeBabel.js
+main.js is the version of the code after conversion by Babel.
+Original code can you find on main-beforeBabel.js
 The folder tree structure is determined by Netlify.
 Netlify builds a preview of files on github.